AI Use Cases/Professional Services

 How does AI optimize expense auditing for Professional Services?

 AI expense auditing systems integrate with your PSA and accounting platforms to automatically validate every consultant submission against engagement terms, firm policies, and client contracts - approving routine expenses instantly and flagging exceptions for human review.
-Unlike manual audits that check 20-30% of submissions, AI audits 100% of expenses in real time, catching scope creep, misclassifications, and policy violations before they inflate project costs or delay invoicing.
+Unlike manual audits that sample a fraction of submissions, AI audits every expense line in real time, catching scope creep, misclassifications, and policy violations before they inflate project costs or delay invoicing.
 The system learns your firm's and clients' specific rules - billable caps, reimbursement thresholds, prohibited categories - from historical decisions, continuously improving accuracy and reducing false positives over time.

 Is our Finance & Accounting data kept secure during this process?